AdrianArroyoCalle/magnas-tareas/README.md

 # Magnas Tareas
 Magnas Tareas is a todo app inspired by [HaikuToDo](http://github.com/AdrianArroyoCalle/haiku-todo)

-The app is divided in a C++ core, an UI frontend and multiple tasks backends
+The app is divided in a C++ core, a GUI frontend and multiple tasks backends

 ## Platforms